 For more information about kids chores including how to motivate kids to do their chores, see my free e-course: Kids Chores: How to Get Started and Keep Going.

 Routines are a child’s best friend (and a parent’s)

 If you’ve lived most of your life routine-free, parenthood is the time to switch gears and embrace it.
 Routines provide structure and clues for kids so they know what needs to get done when.

 Having a routine – even a somewhat loose one – means more opportunity for kids to independently take on tasks and responsibility.
 If your child gets into the routine of eating breakfast after waking up, then feeding the cat, and then getting dressed, they will eventually know what to do without you having to tell them (read: less nagging!).

 Life would be so easy if kids already knew how to do everything.
 But kids are still learning and growing and making mistakes.
 We can help them learn from their mistakes by getting them involved in solutions:

 - “What do you think you could do differently next time to remember to bring your snow pants home from school?”

-- “How could you structure your day differently to ensure you get your vocabulary homework done on time AND get to bed at a decent hour?”
+- “How could you structure your day differently to ensure your vocabulary homework is done on time AND you get to bed at a decent hour?”

 Model your own definition of responsibility